-WordPress Simple Membership Form Builder shows you how to create custom membership forms and add the shortcode to your website.
+WP Simple Membership Form Builder Plugin post shows you how to create customized membership forms and add the shortcode to your website and more.

-Form Builder add-on current version 4.5.2, checked on the April 21, 2018.
-If you don’t have the latest version then click on the following URL re-download-the-purchased-addons to download the latest.
+Form Builder addon version 4.8.4, checked on May 13, 2020.
+If you don’t have the latest version then click on the following URL re-download-the-purchased-addons.

-Step 1 ) Install the Form Builder add-on you downloaded from the URL above.
+Step 1 ) Install the Form Builder addon you downloaded from the URL above and activate it.

 Note: Check the following URL how-to-install-wordpress-plugins to learn about how to install a plugin or addon.

-Step 2 ) Go to WP Membership -> Form Builder to create new forms.
-You will also notice that I have also added the Form Shortcode add-on.
+Step 2 ) Go to WP Membership -> Form Builder as illustrated in the image below to start creating new forms.
+You can also see the Form Shortcode addon activated in the image below.

 - Name the form